JacquesCarette/Drasil/code/drasil-gen/Language/Drasil/README.md

 --------------------------------------------------
 ### Summary of Folder Structure and File Contents
-Last updated: July 25, 2018
+Last updated: July 19, 2018
 --------------------------------------------------

-**Drasil**
+Generate.hs
-  - Contains the code for Drasil
+  - Code for generating artefacts

 README.md
   - This file